Our Children

 “Child Protective Service”

-I've had two run-ins with Child Protective Services (CPS), and both times really changed how I see parenting and what society thinks about it.
-These experiences helped me understand just how complicated raising kids can be and made me realize how society views and reacts to parenting.
-It's been a journey full of challenges, reflections, and a newfound appreciation for the tricky balance of caring for kids while dealing with what society expects.
+I've had a couple of run-ins with Child Protective Services (CPS) that really changed how I see parenting and what society expects from parents.
+These experiences showed me just how complicated raising kids can be and the pressures that come with it.

 Positive Parenting Class Alone